suinming/devslopesFrontendProject/emoji/README.md

 <EmojiResults>
 <EmojiRow>

-2.Download the json file attached to this lesson for a list of emojis and add it to your project.
+2.Download the json file for a list of emojis and add it to your project.

 3.The list should show a maximum of 20 results